-History Of Tribal Government Gaming In California
+History of Tribal Government Gaming in California

 During the Spanish Mission Period (1769-1826), the invading Spanish were accompanied by Franciscan missionaries, under the direction of Father Junipero Serra, and were charged with “reducing” the natives to Catholic Christianity.
 The fathers were directed to educate the “natives in civilized pursuits to make them working-class citizens of the Spanish Empire.”

 The reality was that the original Californians were taken as prisoners and forced to work as slaves for the Spanish.
 Lands were confiscated for the missions and for Spanish immigrants who were granted large tracts of land by the Spanish crown.
 Not only did the conquerors introduce their religion, they also introduced Old World diseases that decimated local Indian populations.
-The story was much the same during the Mexican Period (1826-1848), which resulted in the destruction of the missions through a policy of secularization, which also applied to Indians.
+The story was much the same during the Mexican Period (1826-1848), which resulted in the destruction of the missions through a policy of secularization, also having a severe effect on Indians.
 The Mexican government dismissed prior commitments made to Hispanicized Indians by the Spanish.
 Many Indians who lived on property turned over to Mexican nationals became peon laborers.
 Essentially prisoners on their former lands, the Indians were often restricted to the ranchero, requiring a pass from the majordomo to leave.
 Indian bands engaged in numerous uprisings and revolts against the Mexicans during this time in San Diego.

-Though 18 Indian treaties were negotiated with the United States in 1850 with the promise of 9 million acres of reservations, these treaties were opposed by the state of California and never ratified.
-Instead, the Indians who survived the Spanish invasion, the Mission Period, enslavement by Mexicans and the brutal Gold Rush of the mid-1800s were pushed onto meager land parcels throughout the state.
+Though 18 Indian treaties were negotiated with the United States in 1850 with the promise of nine million acres of reservations, these treaties were opposed by the state of California and never ratified.
+Instead, the Indians who survived the Spanish invasion, the Mission Period, enslavement by Mexicans and the brutal Gold Rush of the mid-1800s, were pushed onto meager land parcels throughout the state.
 Meanwhile, waves of immigrants moved west and continued to confiscate tribal lands and evict Indians from their villages and homes.
 The majority of reservations and rancherias finally established were on desolate rural lands with little or no economic potential.